aarthi-mohan/genMARK/README.md

 7. PCA and population stratification
 6. Add phenotype information
 8. Association testing and results (manhattan plots and significant variants report)
-9. validation of results and prioritization
+9. Validation of results and prioritization